Lou Allen

-Louis Eugene Allen (July 12, 1924 – April 16, 2008) was a professional gridiron football offensive lineman in the National Football League (NFL) and the Canadian Football League (CFL).
+Louis Eugene Allen (July 12, 1924 – April 16, 2008) was an American professional football player who was an offensive lineman in the National Football League (NFL) and the Canadian Football League (CFL).
+He played college football for the Duke Blue Devils.
 In the early 1950s, Allen played for the Pittsburgh Steelers of the NFL and the Montreal Alouettes of the CFL.
 He played only one game with the Alouettes in the 1952 CFL season.